Santa Monica Pier

 • Downtown Santa Monica

-The center and focal point of Santa Monica Beach, Santa Monica Pier is home to a whole host of different attractions.
-Pacific Park is a traditional fair with a roller coaster and Ferris wheel, plus plenty of fairground games, an aquarium and a classic carousel housed in the historic Looff Hippodrome.
-There are also regular outdoor music and film events hosted at the Pier, bringing a different, hipper crowd to the boardwalk.
+The center and focal point of Santa Monica Beach, the Santa Monica Pier is home to a whole host of different attractions.
+Pacific Park is a mini amusement park with a roller coaster and the world’s only solar-powered Ferris wheel, plus plenty of fairground games, an arcade and a classic carousel housed in the historic Looff Hippodrome.
+There are also regular outdoor events hosted at the Pier, bringing a different, hipper crowd to the boardwalk.

 See the Santa Monica Pier on a guided bike tour.